 Unretired Writer

 Welcome!
 Thanks for stopping by.
 Here, you’ll find stuff and nonsense about me and my writing life.
 For 35 years (until July 1, 2025), I was an English professor.
 Now retired, my passion is writing short stories and novels (and poetry occasionally).
 Feel free to explore my work and how you might get your hands on it.
-I’d be happy, too, if you’d follow me on social media and subscribe to my Substack blog, ODD (Old Dog Dumps).
+I’d be happy, too, if you’d follow me on social media and subscribe to my Substack blog, ODD (Old Dog Dumps): Dispatches from a Journeyman Writer.
 It’s totally free and always will be.
 The links you need are below.

 My Debut Novel, Milksop